cayang/2020-msia423-yang/README.md

 ### 1. Initialize the database schema

-To create the database (default location is in RDS), run:
+To create the database (default location is RDS), run:
 ```bash
 python run.py create_db
 ```